emlased/Redbrick_UTHSCSA/README.md

 > #### **To create an Items List:**
 > 1. In the **Integrations** tab, click **…** for your storage method and select **Verify Storage Method**.
-> 2. Use a script to generate the `items.json` file for your data.
+> 2. Create a script to generate the `items.json` file for your data.

 ---